rebar3riak/about-r3r/README.md

 At the time of Basho's demise, work was under way to create the version of Riak described above.
 That work is the starting point for this project.

+### Why OTP-20?

+While OTP-18 and -19 provide the "modern" modules and interfaces that allow us to avoid most compatibility code, OTP-20 adds a few things that make life a lot easier:

+* [Distributed Erlang over TLS](http://erlang.org/doc/apps/ssl/ssl_distribution.html) can be configured with ***all*** TLS options - this makes `inet_tls_dist` viable in real-world production scenarios.
+* OS signals are handled reasonably, so applications have a chance to shut down cleanly.
+* NIFs can perform [whereis](http://erlang.org/doc/man/erl_nif.html#enif_whereis_pid) queries, allowing them to find and send messages to registered applications.
+Logging to [lager](https://github.com/erlang-lager/lager) is the most obvious use case for this functionality, but there are many more.
+* The new and improved [string](http://erlang.org/doc/man/string.html) module is, well, new and improved _(a lot!)_.
+* Dirty schedulers are finally official, crypto supports OpenSSL 1.1.x, and so much more ...

+> Some individual packages that don't benefit from any of the new features in OTP-20 will likely remain compatible with at least some prior releases.

 ### Targets

 1. Update the [R3R Rebar Plugin](https://github.com/rebar3riak/r3r_rebar_plugin) (forked from [Basho Rebar Tools](https://github.com/basho/basho_rebar_tools)) to not be specific to Basho development.